Do RAG Systems Really Suffer From Positional Bias?: Related work

 \section{Related work}

 \paragraph{Effect of Irrelevant Content.} Recent work explores the detrimental effect of irrelevant content in the LLM prompt.
 In the RAG setting, a passage is considered irrelevant if it does not provide useful information for answering the query. \citet{cuconasu2024power} divide irrelevant passages as either random, if they are semantically unrelated to the query, or distracting, if they are related to the query but do not contain the answer.
 They show that while random passages do not affect answer quality, distracting passages do. \citet{jin2025longcontext} show that irrelevant passages returned by strong retrievers are more detrimental than those obtained by weak retrievers. \citet{amiraz2025distracting} propose a continuous measure of the distracting effect of irrelevant passages and a fine-tuning approach to enhance LLM robustness, similar to strategies in \cite{linra2024, jin2025longcontext, yoran2024making}.
+To mitigate these challenges, several approaches have emerged to compress or filter retrieved content: \citet{yu-etal-2024-chain} generate sequential reading notes that evaluate document relevance before answer generation, \citet{xu2024recomp} compress retrieved documents into concise textual summaries using both extractive and abstractive methods with selective augmentation, and \citet{huang2024fastfid} perform sentence-level selection from encoded passages to reduce context length while preserving inference quality.

 \paragraph{Positional Bias.} Despite advanced positional encoding methods like Alibi \cite{press2022train} and RoPE \cite{10.1016/j.neucom.2023.127063}, long-context LLMs are typically affected by position bias, i.e., their capability of identifying relevant content depends on its location in the prompt. \citet{liu-etal-2024-lost} discuss the \textit{lost-in-the-middle} effect, where the LLMs tend to ignore information in the middle of the prompt. \citet{hutter-2025-lost-but-not-only} extend this work and demonstrate that different LLMs exhibit distinct positional bias patterns.
 To mitigate this bias, some solutions propose to fine-tune the LLMs on training data where relevant information is equally distributed across all positions of the prompt \cite{he-etal-2024-never, an2024make}.
 Other methods modify the attention mechanism of the transformer architecture to remove token-level bias \cite{leviathan2025selective, ye2025differential}. \citet{peysakhovich2023attentionsortingcombatsrecency} propose a double decoding approach, where in the second decoding step, the passages are re-ordered based on the attention they received in the first step. \citet{jin2025longcontext} re-order the retrieved passages so that top-ranked passages are placed in privileged positions according to the lost-in-the-middle behavior. \citet{zhang-etal-2024-instruct} instruct the LLM directly in the prompt to allocate more attention towards a selected segment of the context, aiming to compensate for the shortage of attention. \citet{jiang-etal-2024-longllmlingua} mitigates the positional bias by introducing an external module to compress the prompt.